mguyard/SFDC-Task-Import/README.md

 ```

 You can also add another environment variable named PAST_DAYS_IMPORT who can include an integer which is the number of days in past to include by default.
-__Without this, on first launch, it will only include events starting in the previous monday (or today if we are monday)__
+__Otherwise, on the first launch, it will only include events starting on the previous Monday (or today, if it's Monday).__

 ```sh
 docker create \